frankenwiki/frankenwiki/README.md

 ## Usage:

-TBD: configuration.
-It needs to point to the wiki root, at the moment this is a fully-qualified static path.
+The example site (`Frankenwiki.Example.NancyWeb`) has the example wiki source in the `/test-wiki` folder (`/src/Frankenwiki.Example.NancyWeb/test-wiki`).
+The `test-wiki` part of that is configured in `Web.config` (app settings -> `WikiSourcePath`).

 On startup, build a `Frankengenerator` instance and call `GenerateFromSource()`.
 It requires a path to the wiki files (a heirarchy of Markdown files) and an implementation of `IFrankenstore`.
-An in-memory frankenstore is provided in the core project and a store using Azure table/blob storage is planned.
+An in-memory `IFrankenstore` implementation is provided in the core project (`InMemoryFrankenstore`) and a store using Azure table/blob storage is planned.

 Files are indexed using the path to the file within the source wiki file with extensions stripped - the slug.